-In this deposition CLE, In this presentation, Mark Kosieradzki, the author of 30(b)(6): Deposing Corporations, Organizations, and the Government, highlights how to implement the rule change into your practice, and shares his new approach to neutralizing objections to document/ESI discovery and more.
-This ninety-minute 30(b)(6) deposition CLE will cover:
+In this presentation, Mark Kosieradzki, the author of 30(b)(6): Deposing Corporations, Organizations, and the Government, highlights how to implement the rule change into your practice, and shares his new approach to neutralizing objections to document/ESI discovery and more.
+This ninety-minute 30(b)(6) deposition video will cover:

 - An overview of Rule 30(b)(6)